tejasjoshi2412/NLP---Message-SPAM-or-HAM/README.md

 # NLP--Message-SPAM-or-HAM

-This ipynb file is an implementation of the Natural Langauge Processing project.
+This ipynb file contains implementation and results for Natural Langauge Processing project.

 The Problem Statement here asks us to classify the messages as HAM or SPAM.